Physsionist/deep_architecture/README.md

   <em>A snippet of the dataset</em><br><br>
 </p>

+#### Preprocessing

+We basically made two types of modifications to the image data:

+1. Scaled all of the images to the same pixel dimensions (256 x 256).

+> To ensure consistency with the typical input dimensions of ResNet.

-We also performed data augmentation (i.e., making slight modifications to images, such as vertical/horizontal flips and adding Gaussian noise, to synthesize more data).
-This is a regularization technique that can help reduce overfitting when training our model later.
+2. (Data Augmentation) Sythesized more image data by performing vertical/horizontal flips and adding Gaussian noise.

+> This is a regularization technique that can help reduce overfitting when training our model later.

 ### Model